millerkate/earlywarningsignals_ICB/early-warning-signal-DLM-master/README.md

 # early-warning-signal-DLM

 A Dynamic Linear Model addpated from (Prado and West, 2010, CRC Press) to identify early warning signal (EWS) of forest mortality.
+Reapplying this model to the Illilouette Creek Basin after the 2015 drought-related tree mortality.

 Reference: